The conform-gt program modifies a target Variant Call Format (VCF) so that its records are consistent with a reference VCF file.

 that correspond to the same variant.

-match command line argument determine whether
+match command line argument determines whether

 VCF records are matched using the ID field or the POS field.